ExpDev07/legacy-rp-admin-v3/README.md

 # legacy-rp-admin-v3
 A web interface to help with administrative duties at the FiveM server: Legacy Roleplay.
-The backend is written in PHP using [Laravel Framework](https://laravel.com/), while the frontend consists of [EmberJS](https://emberjs.com/).
+Written in PHP using [Laravel Framework](https://laravel.com/).

-See [#contributing](#Contributing) for more details on how you can help shape **legacy-rp-admin**.
+See [#contributing](#Contributing) for more details on how you can help shape **legacy-rp-admin-v3**.
 We're always down to improve and receive feedback.

 ## Improvements from v1
-1. Application is now a SOP (Single Page Application), meaning that navigating and interacting with the site will feel much more pleasant and natural.
 2. Re-done to give a more minimalistic and "simple" look.
 3. Backend improvements that encourage scaling and maintainability.
 4. More.